lblod/form-content-service/README.md

 ### Extending the form with direct properties

-For our extension, we want to be able to specify the same direct properties as we do with a normal form.
-In the case of our extension, we should define them on the `form:Extension`, instead of on the `form:Form`.
-The form-content service will take the `form:Extension` instance and treat it as a `form:Form` instance.
-It will examine the form instance it extends and add all of its predicates to itself.
+In an extension, we should be able to specify the same direct properties that we use in a regular form.
+In that case, we should define them on the `form:Extension`, instead of on the `form:Form`, using the same predicates as the ones used on the `form:Form`.
+The form-content service will take the `form:Extension` instance and transform it into a `form:Form` instance that contains the combination of the new properties and the properties that exist on the form that is being extended.

-### Transparency of `form:Extensions`
+### Transparency of `form:Extension`s

 To clients of the form-content service, instances of the `form:Extension` class will be presented as instances of the `form:Form` class.
 To the client, the only difference is the existence of the extra `form:Extension` class, which they should be able to ignore.